alexa-samples/skill-sample-python-alexa-conversations-pet-match/module-4/README.md

 #### en-US.json

 The interaction model for the skill.
 It includes the slot types necessary for your skill.
-Before to import this first before you attempt to build out the your skill.
 Import this first before you attempt to build out the Alexa Conversations components.